Spectrum75/All-is-well/README.md

 # Contributions:
-Feel free to contribute to the project, they are always welcome :)
+Feel free to contribute to the project by opening a pull request, they are always welcome :)

 # Future Plans:
 - [ ] Make the update script better.